fspofficial/JByteMod-Syanic-Edition/README.md

 -   **Opening Files**: Use the drag and drop feature or navigate through `File` > `Open` to load `.jar`, `.apk`, or `.class` files.
 -   **Editing Bytecode**: Select a method from the left panel to view and modify its bytecode.
 -   **Decompiling**: Switch to the `Decompiler` tab to view and edit decompiled Java source code.
+-   **Generating Control Flow Diagrams**: In the `Analysis` tab, select a method to generate and view its control flow diagram, you can also save it by clicking `Save`.
 -   **Saving Changes**: After making edits, save your changes via `File` > `Save`.

 ### Contributing